dariocc/fenixlib/README.md

 There basically three ways in which you can contribute:
   1. Reporting issues or feature requests.
   2. Sending your code contributions.
-  3. Donating.
-  4. Letting me know how useful is this to you.
+  3. Letting me know how useful is this to you.
-  5. Hire me!
+  4. Hire me!

 Well, that was 5 actually!
 Let's have a look on each of them: